Adham-M/PaddleSeg/README.md

 ```

 ## Quick experience
-All the following commands are executed in the `PaddleSeg/contrib/PP-HumanSeg` directory.
+All the following commands are executed in the `HumanSeg` directory.
 ```shell
 cd HumanSeg
 ```